robintrayler/astroBayes_manuscript/README.md

 Below is a breakdown of the files and R scripts in this repository.
 If you would like to reproduce the tests in the manuscript run the scripts in the `./R/` directory *in the order listed* below.

 ## **!!WARNING!!**
-These scripts are designed to be run in parallel on a fairly powerful desktop computer or cluster.
-They will take several days to weeks to complete otherwise and will generate approximately 1 terabyte of results files.
-It is not recommended to run them on a personal laptop
+These scripts are designed to be run in parallel on a fairly powerful desktop computer or cluster. **Otherwise, they will take several days or weeks to complete and will generate approximately 1 terabyte of results files**.
+It is not recommended to run them on a personal laptop.

 ```
 ├── data